Julian/BuildingAnInterpreter/06-Parser.rst

 <http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_,
 similar to the Python REPL (or CyCy REPL).

-You might want to look ahead and implement a simple repl that simply can display the AST for the inputted source code, which may be helpful as you move forward.
+You might want to look ahead and implement a simple REPL that simply can display the AST for the inputted source code, which may be helpful as you move forward.